bmamlin/docker-etl-reset-server/README.md

 ETL Rest Server
 ===============

-An ETL Rest Server used by the good people at [AMPATH](https://github.com/ampath/).
+A docker container for an instance of the [ETL Rest Server](https://github.com/ampath/etl-rest-server) used by the good people at [AMPATH](https://github.com/ampath/).

 Building
 --------